raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

-If we compose it with a mapping, we can get a generator that generates generaors that generate powers of natural numbers:
+If we compose it with a mapping, we can get a generator that generates generators that generate powers of natural numbers:

 ```javascript
 const naturalPowers = mapGeneratorWith(exp, naturals);